 You’ll need to present your rental contract, Bestätigung vom Vermieter oder der Vermieterin and passport to the officer.

 They will receive an official document, an Anmeldebestätigung, stating that you’re registered.
-Note: If you move in Germany (even to a different apartment within the same city), you’ll need to re-register within two weeks of moving.
-And, when you leave Germany, you have to officially unregister, within one weeks prior to moving.
+Note: If you move to Germany (even to a different apartment within the same city), you’ll need to re-register within two weeks of moving.
+And, when you leave Germany, you have to officially unregister, within one week prior to moving.

 Step 6: Get a set of Passport Photos Taken

 This is something you can do, while you’re still in the U.S. You’ll need passport photos for your German Student Visa application as well as getting a STA International Student ID (optional).

 Step 7: Go to a STA Travel Agency and get an International Student ID